DzmitryiKorjik/workflow-GitHub-Actions/README.md

-# comparateurfunc – Deploying a Python Azure Function
+# Deploying a Python Azure Function

-This repository contains a **Python-based Azure Function App** for automated tasks (e.g., accounting comparisons or Excel exports), with a GitHub Actions workflow for continuous deployment.
+This repository contains a **Python-based Azure Function App** for automated tasks, with a GitHub Actions workflow for continuous deployment.

 ---